Minsq/minsq.github.io/_posts/2023-06-30-a-month-in-jeju.md

 A Culinary Journey: Indulging in Jeju's Flavors
 Jeju's culinary scene is a feast for the senses.
 I savored:

-- lack Pork: A local specialty, known for its rich flavor and tenderness.
+- Black Pork: A local specialty, known for its rich flavor and tenderness.
 - Fresh Seafood: From grilled fish to succulent seafood bibimbap, the island offers an abundance of delicious seafood options.
 - Local Specialties: I also enjoyed trying unique dishes like Jeju horse meat and seafood pancakes.